 - 3 ounces añejo tequila

-- 1/2 ounce agave syrup
+- ½ ounce agave syrup

 - 3 dashes Angostura bitters

-- 4 drops orange bitters
+- 4 dashes orange bitters

-- orange peel, optional
+- orange peel optional

-- Strain into another glass filled with ice and garnish with an orange peel, if desired.
+- Strain into another glass filled with a large ice cube and garnish with an orange peel, if desired.